Slåtten

 or is a village in Måsøy Municipality in Finnmark county, Norway.
 The village is located along the Revsbotn fjord, along Norwegian County Road 889.
-It is located about 25 km north of the village of Kokelv and about 39 km south of Havøysund.
-Slotten Church is located in this very small village (the church uses the spelling Slotten, which the village's official spelling is Slåtten).
+It is located about 25 km north of the village of Kokelv and about 40 km south of Havøysund.
+Slotten Church is located in this very small village (the church uses the spelling Slotten, while the village's official spelling is Slåtten).